 Attorney Sam Dixon is a warrior.
 A road warrior for those falsely charged with Driving under the Influence or DUI throughout the State of Alabama.
 Hundreds of people are falsely charged and convicted under Alabama's DUI statute every year.
 Sam has successfully handled DUI cases and you should call us for a free consultation today.

-- The Law -- Basically you may be convicted of Driving Under the Influence of alcohol, drug or any combination thereof.
+- The Law -- Basically you may be convicted of Driving Under the Influence of alcohol, drugs or any combination thereof.
 To be convicted of a DUI while under the influence of drugs, the drug can be prescription or over the counter.
 You may be convicted of a DUI while riding a horse, a lawnmower, or tractor on the public roadways of Alabama.

 A DUI in Alabama can be a difficult thing to prove.
 The State must prove beyond a reasonable doubt, that you were operating a motor vehicle, upon a state road, while under the influence of alcohol, drugs or any combination thereof, to such an extent that you are unable to operate a motor vehicle safely.